mozilla/cubeb-coreaudio-rs/README.md

       1. Replace `AutoLock` by calling `mutex.lock()` and `mutex.unlock()` explicitly.
       2. Save the pointer to `mutex` first, then call `AutoLock::new(unsafe { &mut (*mutex_ptr) })`.
       3. Cast immutable reference to a `*const` then to a `*mut`: `pthread_mutex_lock(&self.mutex as *const pthread_mutex_t as *mut pthread_mutex_t)`
+- No guarantee on `audiounit_set_channel_layout`
+  - This call doesn't work all the times
+  - Returned `NO_ERR` doesn't guarantee the layout is set to the one we want
+  - The layouts on some devices won't be changed even no errors are returned, e.g., we can set _stereo_ layout to a _4-channels aggregate device_ with _QUAD_ layout (created by Audio MIDI Setup) without any error.
+However, the layout of this 4-channels aggregate device is still QUAD after setting it without error
+  - Another weird thing is that we will get a `kAudioUnitErr_InvalidPropertyValue` if we set the layout to _QUAD_.
+It's the same layout as its original one but it cannot be set!

 ### Test issues
 - Complexity of creating unit tests